Previous Chapter: Next Chapter:

-There was a degree of traffic along the small street, but it was night, and far enough from the central districts that flow was relatively small.
+There was a degree of traffic along the small street, but it was night, and far enough from the central districts that flow was relatively sparse.
 He allowed himself to hope that no one would notice, before choosing an alleyway opposite his target, and descending into it as fast as he dared.
 He didn’t allow himself to touch the ground.
 The text had warned that these people tracked by smell, and he had reasoned that his best defense was to stay high up enough that they would be left without a scent to follow.
 He hovered against a brick wall, hugging himself tight against the building’s shadow.

-‘Corner room closest to traffic light.’
-The text had said.
+‘Corner room closest to traffic light,’ the text had said.
 James’ eyes fell upon a window, the curtains inside drawn against his view.
 He took another deep, steadying breath, and began to muster his power.

 His plan was not the best, he had to admit.
 It had dozens of things that could easily go wrong, even if his newfound ability was strong enough to do what he wanted it to.
 More of them floated to the surface of his mind as he tried to focus.
 What if Tasha was too wounded to move?
 What if the drugs hadn’t worn off?
 What if his plan worked too well, and he hurt her?
 He did his best to ignore them.
 If it failed, he told himself, then at least he had tried.
 If it got too dangerous, he could leave with a clear conscience.
 He tried to believe it.